edge-trial/Support/ReadMe_v1.md

 - *Unified View Model* - JupyterLab provides an integrated model to handle different data formats (images, CSV, PDF, JSON, Markdown, etc.).
 It can display kernel output by interpreting these formats.
 - *Rich User Experience* - Working with Jupyter Notebooks offers users with the advantage of building rich web applications, statistical modeling, numerical simulation, plotting and much more.

+> The Jupyter Notebook is quite useful not only for exploring and analyzing data, but also for learning a programming language such as Python.

 ### 4.2 JupyterLab Credentials

 On the top-right corner of the Explorer UI, you find *JupyterLab Credentials* with a key icon.
 Once clicked, this will open the credential details - username and password.